aniciete/Data-Struct-Finals/README.md

 This will automatically compile the entire project and launch the main program.

+**Note on the `.vscode` directory:** We are intentionally committing the `.vscode` directory to the repository.
+It contains the `tasks.json` and `launch.json` files, which are essential for a consistent build and debug experience for all team members.

 ### **3. The Core Development Cycle**

 This is the day-to-day workflow you will follow.